shuttle-npm/shuttle-vue3/docs/components/alerts.md

 <Alerts :alerts="alerts" @remove="remove" />
 ```

 Where `alerts` contains an array of objects that have the same properties as an `Alert`.
+Will redner with class `sv-alerts` and supports the `:sv-class` [core class object](/components/core-class) property.